kube-ci/engine/docs/setup/install.md

 ### Installing in GKE Cluster

-If you are installing Kubeci-engine on a GKE cluster, you will need cluster admin permissions to install Kubeci-engine operator.
+If you are installing KubeCI engine on a GKE cluster, you will need cluster admin permissions to install KubeCI engine operator.
 Run the following command to grant admin permission to the cluster.

 ```console
 $ kubectl create clusterrolebinding "cluster-admin-$(whoami)" \